improving-minnesota/reverse-proxy-kestrel/README.md

 It's no longer necessarily the case that Microsoft advises against using Kestrel directly exposed to the Internet, however, there are still reasons you may want to use Kestrel behind a reverse proxy.

+As Kestrel is maturing, Microsoft has evidently removed most of their own cautions regarding using Kestrel as an edge server.
+Compare this [quoted answer](https://stackoverflow.com/a/43239677) on StackOverflow, with the link that references it.
+That text is no longer there, it changed [here, on 06/01/2019](https://github.com/dotnet/AspNetCore.Docs/commit/58fa78efdf080baf55072b5e6f7a03526890fd8a)!

+The danger here is that Microsoft does not specify when it became safe to use Kestrel without a proxy server!
+They just making it seem as if it was always safe, even though, before they said it wasn't.

 ---

 ## Why use a reverse proxy instead of just Kestrel?